flutter/website/src/get-started/fwe/state-management.md

 ## Using a StatefulWidget

-The simplest way to manage state is to use a StatefulWidget.
+The simplest way to manage state is to use a `StatefulWidget`, which stores state within itself.
 For example, consider a widget that stores its own state by extending `StatefulWidget`: